-In what regards the relations of dependency and/or functional hierarchy between the bodies and the departments responsible for the implementation and monitoring of the internal control systems better described in the previous paragraph:
+In what regards the relations of dependency and/or functional hierarchy between the corporate bodies and the departments responsible for the implementation and monitoring of the internal control systems and better described in the previous item:

-- The Risk Committee is a committee formed by the Board of Directors, formed mainly by non-executive members of the Board of Directors and/or the Supervisory Board, and presided by an independent member; - The Supervisory Board is elected at the Shareholders General Meeting of the Company and is an independent body; - The External Auditor, proposed by the Supervisory Board, is elected at the Company's Shareholders General Meeting and the results of its activity are appraised by the Supervisory Board; - The Internal Audit Department reports functionally to the independent non-executive Member of the Board of Directors; - The Management Planning & Control Department and the Consolidation & Reporting Department report to the Company's Board of Directors.
+- The Risk Committee is a committee formed by the Board of Directors, formed mainly by non-executive members of the Board of Directors and/or the Supervisory Board, and presided by an independent member; - The Supervisory Board is elected at a Shareholders General Meeting of the Company and is an independent body; - The External Auditor, proposed by the Supervisory Board, is elected at the Company's Shareholders General Meeting and the results of its activity are appraised by the Supervisory Board; - The Internal Audit Department reports functionally to the independent non-executive Member of the Board of Directors; - The Management Planning and Control Department and the Consolidation and Reporting Department report to the Company's Board of Directors. - The Contractual and Compliance Management Committee is an internal committee formed mostly by the Group's corporate directors, and chaired by an executive director, who reports hierarchically to the Executive Board.